eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 - "`first`": the rightmost lane the vehicle may use

-BTW, I like "best" at most - dkrajzew

 ### departPos

 Determines the position on the chosen departure lane at which the